Skip to content

 • Check that environment variables are correctly set in Gram.

-• Ensure the Push Advisor API base URL is accessible.
+• Ensure the Taskmaster API base URL is accessible.

 If Claude Code isn’t calling the tools: